Personalized and Resilient Distributed Learning Through Opinion Dynamics: Convergence Analysis

 \cref{prop:convergence-fj-dgd} shows that algorithm~\eqref{eq:fj-dgd-2} enjoys a geometric convergence rate.
 The final models are convex combinations between the global optimum $x^*$ and the models $\bar{x}_i$ learned with~\eqref{eq:dgd}.
 This allows a designer to easily tune the behavior of~\eqref{eq:fj-dgd-2} based on how much local accuracy is preferred over global accuracy.
 In \autoref{sec:experiments}, we show how to use this to enforce personalization or help resilience.
 We also remark that the choice of $\Lambda$ here does not affect the convergence rate of the algorithm, but only its fixed point.
 Indeed, the convergence rate is fully characterized by the separate convergence rates of the $\b{y}$- and $\b{z}$-updates, which do not depend on $\Lambda$.
 The fixed point though does depend on it, as it is characterized as the convex combination $\Lambda \b{x}^* + (I - \Lambda) \bar{\b{x}}$.

-The next result evaluates the convergence of~\eqref{eq:fj-dgd-noise} with additive noise injected by malicious agents.
-To obtain nontrivial results, we assume that the malicious agents cannot transmit arbitrary messages.
-This is not restrictive because, in the opposite case, malicious agents can be easily detected and excluded from training.
+The next result evaluates the convergence of~\eqref{eq:fj-dgd-noise} with noisy terms $e_{i,k}$ injected by malicious agents. \blue{We assume that these cannot transmit arbitrary messages and bound their magnitude.
+This assumption is not restrictive because, if honest agents receive inappropriately large model weights, they can easily detect malicious agents and exclude them from training.}

 \begin{thm} Let $\| \b{e}_k \| \leq \tau$.
 Algorithm~\eqref{eq:fj-dgd-noise} converges to a neighborhood of $\hat{\b{x}} = \Lambda \b{x}^* + (I - \Lambda) \bar{\b{x}}$ characterized by